12.6. Implementing Polymorphism

 Virtual Tables And Pointers

 Programmers activate polymorphism by adding the virtual keyword to a member function.
 When activated, the compiler automatically generates several complex data structures.
-First, it creates a table of function pointers, called the virtual function table (or vtable or vtab for short).
+First, it creates a table of function pointers called the virtual function table (or vtable or vtab for short).
 The compiler creates a vtable for every polymorphic class (i.e., for every class with one or more virtual functions).
 Second, the compiler adds a pointer, called the vpointer (or vptr for short), to every object instantiated from a polymorphic class.
-Together, these structures allow a program to dynamically bind a function call to the correct function body, not at compile-time, but at runtime.
+Together, these structures allow a program to dynamically bind a function call to the correct function body, not at compile-time but at runtime.

 The vtables are organized by class, one table for each polymorphic class.
-And each vtable consists of a list of function pointers, one pointer for each virtual function in the class.
+Each vtable consists of a list of function pointers, one pointer for each virtual function in the class.
 Whenever a program instantiates an object from a polymorphic class, the compiler adds a "hidden" pointer variable, the vpointer, to the object.
 The program follows the vpointer to a class's vtable, searches the table for the corresponding function, and runs the function.
 But how does the compiler get the vpointer to point to the correct vtable?

 Constructors are responsible for initializing the vpointers.
-As described above, chained constructor calls climb to the top of the inheritance hierarchy and then execute downward until reaching the constructor for the instantiated class.
+As described above, chained constructor calls climb to the top of the inheritance hierarchy and then execute downward, ending with the constructor for the instantiated class.
 As it runs, each constructor sets the object's vpointer to point to the vtable of the corresponding class.
 For example, if a program creates an instance of class D, the class A constructor runs first and sets the vpointer to the address of the A vtable.
 The B constructor runs next and overwrites the address previously saved in vpointer with the address of the B vtable.
 The C constructor does the same but with the address of the C vtable.
 Finally, the D constructor is the last one to run, and it sets the object's vpointer to its final value, the address of the D vtable.
 Although the repeated assignments are a little wasteful, they are fast integer operations that have little impact on the program's run time.

 Returning to the shape classes (Figure 2), if we instantiate a Circle, the Circle constructor calls the Shape constructor.
 Shape is at the top of the inheritance hierarchy, so the Shape constructor sets the object's vpointer to point to the Shape vtable (Figure 3), but then Circle's constructor runs and updates the vpointer to point to the Circle's vtable.
 The same sequence holds for objects instantiated for Rectangle and Triangle.